 - Shop around.
 This seems obvious and yet so many people don’t do it.
 Use a price comparison tool.
 It takes just a few minutes, and a few details, to get quotes.
 Be sure to untick/tick boxes to avoid receiving phone calls if you don’t want insurers bombarding you with calls.
 Keep the results page open while you carry out the next steps.

 - Check the policy details carefully.
 Ensure that you are seeing the prices for the cover that you require.
 I personally recommend fully comprehensive, with windscreen protection.
 These policies will typically have a chipped windscreen fixed for just £10.
 Also, you will be protected if you have an accident that is your fault with fully comprehensive.
-Even the most careful drives can have an accident that is later deemed to be their fault by someone who wasn’t even witness to the accident!
+Even the most careful drives can have an accident that is later deemed to be their fault by someone who didn’t even witness the accident!

 - Look on cashback websites.
 My favourites are TopCashBack and Quidco.
 Have a look to see if you could get cashback on your new policy.
 Cashback is never guaranteed, however, you should consider this when negotiating with your current insurer.